ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 ## Attestation Result Augmented Evidence

-There is another alternative for the establishment and maintenance of a connection between an Attester and a Relying Party which is not adversely impacted by the potential drawbacks described above.
+There is another alternative for the establishment and maintenance of trustworthiness between an Attester and a Relying Party which is not adversely impacted by the potential drawbacks described above.
 In this alternative, a Verifier evaluates an Attester and returns signed Attestation Results back to this original Attester no less frequently than a well-known interval.

-When a Relying Party wants to understand the Attester's trustworthiness, the Attesting Environment assembles the minimal set of Evidence recently generated which can be used to verify that the Attester remains in the same state of trustworthiness.
+When a Relying Party is to receive information about the Attester's trustworthiness, the Attesting Environment assembles the minimal incremental set of Evidence recently generated which can be used to verify that the Attester remains in the same state of trustworthiness.
-The Attesting Environment then appends the signature from the most recent AR as well as a Relying Party Proof-of-Freshness, and then signs the combination.
+To this Evidence, the Attesting Environment appends the signature from the most recent AR as well as a Relying Party Proof-of-Freshness.
+The Attesting Environment then signs the combination.

-This combination plus the most recent AR are then sent to the Relying Party as independently signed but semantically bound sets of Evidence.
+The Attester then assembles AR Augmented Evidence by taking the signed combination and appending the full AR.
+The assembly now consists of two independent but semantically bound sets of signed Evidence.

+The AR Augmented Evidence is then sent to the Relying Party.
-The Relying Party then can appraise these sets of Evidence by applying an Appraisal Policy for Attestation Results.
+The Relying Party then can appraise these semantically bound sets of signed Evidence by applying an Appraisal Policy for Attestation Results as described below.
 This policy will consider both the AR as well as additional information about the Attester within the AR Augmented Evidence the when determining what action to take.

 This alternative combines the {{I-D.ietf-rats-architecture}} Sections 5.1 Passport Model and Section 5.2 Background-Check Model.